Menu

 A VA disability claims attorney can help you get the veteran disability benefits for cancer that you deserve, even if you have received a previous denial from the VA on your claim.

-Demonstrating Eligibility Based on a Presumptive Condition
+Demonstrating Eligibility Based On A Presumptive Condition

 Some veterans do not have to prove that their cancer was caused by exposure to chemicals in the military.
 Instead, they can pursue a presumptive condition disability claim.

-For example, the VA automatically assumes that those who served in Vietnam were exposed to Agent Orange and that the chemicals contained in Agent Orange cause non-Hodgkin’s lymphoma, prostate cancer, and numerous other cancers.
+For example, the VA automatically assumes that those who served in Vietnam were exposed to Agent Orange and that the chemicals in Agent Orange cause non-Hodgkin’s lymphoma, prostate cancer, and numerous other cancers.

-How Does the VA Rate Cancer?
+How Does The VA Rate Cancer?

-Additionally, research has consistently found a correlation between personal habits common among military personnel and veterans, like smoking and heavy alcohol consumption, and an increased risk of developing cancer.
+Research has consistently found a correlation between personal habits common among military personnel and veterans, like smoking and heavy alcohol consumption, and an increased risk of developing cancer.

 Some of the causes of service-related cancer include:

-How Veterans Can Establish a Service Connection for Cancer and Avoid Claim Denial
+How Veterans Can Establish A Service Connection For Cancer And Avoid Claim Denial

-You must have a current diagnosis (or residuals of a cancer in remission).
-Additionally, you need a medical nexus that links cancer to the illness, event, or injury from your active duty period.
+If you are a veteran whose cancer is not on the presumptive list, you must have a current diagnosis (or residuals of cancer in remission) and a medical nexus linking the cancer to an in-service illness, event, or injury.

 The Disability Application Process

-Contact a VetLaw Lawyer Today About Your Veteran Disability Cancer Claim Denial
+Contact A VetLaw Lawyer Today About Your Veteran Disability Cancer Claim Denial

+A VA disability lawyer assists throughout the appeals process after a denial for your veteran disability cancer claim.
 Generally, you need to be denied at least once before a veteran disability appeals attorney can assist.
-Once a VetLaw lawyer is involved, they are often able to quickly determine what needs to happen to prove entitlement.
+Once a VetLaw lawyer is involved, they determine what needs to happen to prove entitlement.

-If you’ve received a denial for your veteran disability cancer claim, be sure to contact the VA-accredited attorneys at VetLaw right away to help make sure you get the entitlement you deserve.
+If you’ve received a denial, contact VA-accredited attorneys at VetLaw to ensure you get the benefits you deserve.
+Call (855) 239-9213 or submit an online contact form.

 Frequently Asked Questions